BryanMorfe/ptdb/DOCUMENTATION.md

 Updating documentation...

-# PTDB v1.0.0 DOCUMENTATION
+# PTDB DOCUMENTATION

-This file contains a full reference of the Plain Text Database software.
+Note: This document is almost always kept up to date with the current version of PTDB.

+**Current Version: 1.1**

 ### PTDB DOCUMENTATION